Self-Esteem in a time of isolation: How quarantine is giving birth to new meanings in culture.

 In our recent book Microcultures, we spend a lot of time exploring the role and importance of symbolic capital.
-In a recent post by our CEO and Cultural Anthropologist Ujwal Arkalgud wrote: “We define symbolic capital as a resource that is acquired by exhibiting or drawing on particular forms of knowledge, competencies or skills and interpersonal relationships that, like money, provide access to things.
+Our CEO and Cultural Anthropologist Ujwal Arkalgud has been quoted: “We define symbolic capital as a resource that is acquired by exhibiting or drawing on particular forms of knowledge, competencies or skills and interpersonal relationships that, like money, provide access to things.
 These intangible forms of capital can be converted into other intangible but valuable assets, such as prestige, honor, privilege and acceptance into a particular community and beyond (which, in turn, can also translate into actual capital, that is, money).”

 It is this symbolic capital that shapes culture and is so inherently tied to the actions we take to nurture and protect our self-worth.

 As schools close, employees are told to work from home and millions and millions of people isolate themselves across this country, we are just starting to see how people are jockeying for position in this new, social hierarchy.
 We are seeing new factions (or tribes) of people rally around new, emerging meanings and using these meanings to exert themselves over others.